After discovering my sensitivity to milk products, I began to notice that milk was in practically everything. This is my survival guide.

 Tip: Many new vehicles have a mark on the frame where the jack should go.
 Older vehicles may have impressions left from prior jackings.
 Refer to your manual.

-Step 5: Raise Jack
+Step 5: Raise the Jack

-- Grab on to the head of the lug wrench, and begin turning clockwise.
+- Grab onto the head of the lug wrench, and begin turning clockwise.

 - The jack will begin to raise.
 Raise until the wheel spins freely.

-Step 6: Remove Lug Nuts
+Step 6: Remove the Lug Nuts

-- Completely loosen and remove lug nuts.
+- Completely loosen and remove all lug nuts.
 This can be done with the lug wrench or by hand.

-- Place lug nuts in a secure location, such as your pocket or in a cup holder.
+- Place the lug nuts in a secure location, such as your pocket or in a cup holder.